waynesutton/promptkit/README.md

 # RePrompt - AI Prompt Enhancer [![GitHub Repo](https://img.shields.io/badge/GitHub-Repository-blue?style=flat-square&logo=github)](https://github.com/waynesutton/promptkit)

-Export your prompts in Markdown, JSON, or XML—done.
+Enhance your prompts for Vibe Coding.
+Export to Markdown, JSON, or XML.
+Send directly to Convex Chef features.

 This application helps users refine their initial ideas into detailed, structured prompts.
 It asks clarifying questions and then generates an enhanced prompt based on the original idea and the user's answers.
 The final prompt can be exported in Markdown, JSON, or XML format, or sent directly to [Convex Chef](https://chef.convex.dev/).